Typhoon Bess (1974): Impact

 While over the South China Sea on October 12, a United States Air Force WC-130H Hercules reconnaissance aircraft (call sign Swan 38), with a crew of six, went missing while collecting data on the cyclone.
 The plane took off from Clark Air Base during the night on October 12 and made its final contact six hours later roughly 95 km north of Manila.
 A rescue team of five Air Force aircraft and the USS White Plains was dispatched to look for survivors.
 Search and rescue missions for the crew only found pieces of debris, such as an aircraft survival radio, soundproofing material, and orange cushion-like material.
 All six crewmen were never found and are presumed dead.
 Following the incident, the 53d Weather Reconnaissance Squadron established the Swan 38 Memorial Scholarship for outstanding students in the 403d Wing.

+Retirement

 Because of the damage and loss of life caused by the storm, the name Bess was retired and replaced with Bonnie.
 However, when the list of typhoon names was changed to incorporate male names in 1979, the name was re-introduced to the roster.
 Coincidentally, it was again retired in 1982 when a powerful storm named Bess caused extensive damage and loss of life in Japan.